vgaltes/vgaltesblog/content/post/learning-kotlin-gradle-kotest.md

 ```
 tasks.withType<Test>{
     useJUnitPlatform()

+    testLogging {
+        events(FAILED, STANDARD_ERROR, SKIPPED)

+        exceptionFormat = FULL
+        showExceptions = true
+        showCauses = true
+        showStackTraces = true
     }
+}
 ```

 This will do the job along the junit5 dependency we added earlier.
+As you can see we're also configuring the output of the Gradle test task, so we will have more information if something goes wrong.

 ## Writing our first tests
 Now it's time to add some simple test.
 Go to the `src/test/kotlin` and create a new file called `MyFirstTest` with the following content: